-That's why we've made updates to ChartHop to allow you to surface pronouns directly in employee profiles.
-Beyond making all your employees feel respected, including gender diverse designations to your data can add depth to your DEI reporting and analysis.
+That’s why we’ve made updates to ChartHop to allow you to surface pronouns directly in employee profiles.
+Beyond making all your employees feel respected, adding gender diverse designations to your data can bring depth to your DEI reporting and analysis.

 Leveraging gender pronouns to foster inclusivity

 Having to choose between only “male” and “female” on org platforms can be alienating for gender Non-binary and Non-conforming people.
 Orgs can set a welcoming tone when they encourage use of gender pronouns in org-wide platforms and communications.

 With ChartHop, you can create a field for employees to fill out in their profile.
 Since different orgs have different needs, we’ve made this functionality very flexible.

 Because identities are fluid and pronouns change, having a system that allows for flexibility can be a game-changer for recruiting and retaining gender diverse talent.

 Creating a pronoun field

 You’ll need admin access to create a new field, so feel free to share this with a colleague if you don’t have the appropriate access level.
 When creating fields for pronouns, we recommend creating them as short text or single-select.